1 - Exploration

 • Meta-data can be attached to transcripts (transcript attributes) and to participants (participant attributes);

-• You can search the texts of the transcripts;
+• You can search the texts of the transcripts for patterns using ‘regular expressions’;

 Reuse